 The Canterbury District Health Board advises that everyone with a garden, whether or not the property is on the Listed Land Use Register, should follow some common sense precautions to minimise potential health risks.

-This guidance is provided at www.cph.co.nz/HAIL.
+This guidance is provided at cph.co.nz/your-health/contaminated-land

 If you follow the health board's precautions, the risk of exposure to contaminants in soil is likely to be low.
-Your risks may be slightly higher if: